 Fibromyalgia Syndrome (FMS) is a chronic disease characterized by widespread pain of unknown origin, fatigue, sleep disturbances, cognitive dysfunction and generalized tenderness in the body [1].
 The prevalence of illness among patients, the majority of whom are female, is reported to be 0.66-1.5% in the general population [2].
 The prevalence in women between 20 and 74 years of age has been found to be 3.6% in Turkey [3].
-Although the etiology of FMS is still uncertain, it is suggested that the main mechanism is central sensitization and that genetic, immunological and hormonal factors also play an [4]. important role According to EULAR recommendations, non-pharmacological and pharmacological treatments are applied in а multidisciplinary manner in FMS treatment [5].
+Although the etiology of FMS is still uncertain, it is suggested that the main mechanism is central sensitization and that genetic, immunological and hormonal factors also play an important role [4].
+According to EULAR non-pharmacological recommendations, and treatments pharmacological are applied in a multidisciplinary manner in FMS treatment [5].
 Pharmacological agents with proven efficacy in FMS are tricyclic antidepressants (TSA), tramadol, serotonin-norepinephrine reuptake inhibitors (SNRI), selective serotonin reuptake inhibitors (SSRI) and anticonvulsants (pregabalin and gabapentin) [5,6].
 Patients with FMS are reported to be 3 times more likely to use health care services compared to the general population, 4 times more likely to go to the doctor, have 4 times more drug use and 2.5 times more pain-related expenditures [7].